What Is Peptic Ulcer Disease?

 What Causes Ulcers?

 No single cause has been found for ulcers.
 However, it is now clear that an ulcer is the end result of an imbalance between digestive fluids in the stomach and duodenum.
 Most ulcers are caused by an infection with a type of bacteria called Helicobacter pylori (H. pylori).

-- Use of painkillers called nonsteroidal anti-inflammatory drugs (NSAIDs), such as aspirin, naproxen (Aleve, Anaprox, Naprosyn, and others), ibuprofen (Motrin, Advil, Midol, and others), and many others available by prescription.
-Even safety-coated aspirin and aspirin in powered form can frequently cause ulcers.
+- Use of painkillers called nonsteroidal anti-inflammatory drugs (NSAIDs), such as aspirin, naproxen (Aleve, Anaprox, Naprosyn, and others), ibuprofen (Motrin, Advil, some types of Midol, and others), and many others available by prescription; even safety-coated aspirin and aspirin in powered form can frequently cause ulcers.